 I grew up in Western Washington in a small town near the stunning Mt Rainier.
 I spent four years in Eastern Washington at Washington State University obtaining a Bachelor’s Degree in Journalism with a minor in Sport Management.
 I also spent ten years across the Pacific Ocean on Maui where I met my husband and had my children.
-Well, I am still working on the last one.
 My family and I currently reside between those two location in a small adventurous town in the Cascade Mountains.

 Ironically, 13 years ago when I was in college I wrote and illustrated a fitness column and one of my articles was on Yoga.
 Besides a few VHS classes I had watched and a few classes I took at the recreational center on campus, that was my first deeper look into the practice.
 Including that deeper glance, it was limited to beginner level vinyasa and I had no concept of the depth of Yoga.